Computation and Control of Unstable Steady States for Mean Field Multiagent Systems: Introduction

 \paragraph{Models, methods, and related literature.} We study multiagent systems with weakly interacting diffusions.
 For such systems the passage to the mean field limit~\cite{sznitman1991, oelschlager1984} and the structure and nature of phase transitions for the mean field dynamics is well understood~\cite{Dawson1983, ChayesPanferov2010, CGPS2020}.
 We consider McKean-Vlasov PDEs characterized by confinement and interaction potentials.
 Similarly to~\cite{SGGPUV2019}, see also~\cite{pearson22, Chavanis2014}, we discretize the stationary McKean-Vlasov PDE using a spectral Galerkin method, approximating the steady state solution as a truncated Fourier series.
 This translates into a system of nonlinear equations for the Fourier coefficients which can be written in vector form.
 The integrals involved in the discretized operators are computed using Gaussian quadrature.
 The constraint that mass is conserved, i.e. that the solution of the McKean-Vlasov PDE integrates to 1, is imposed by adding a constraint to the system.
 Positivity of the density is enforced by filtering out solutions with negative values.

-To find the multiple solutions of the discretized nonlinear system, we employ a deflated Newton's method originally proposed in \cite{deflation} and which has been applied for bifurcation analysis in \cite{deflation_2}.
-The standard Newton's method is combined with a deflation technique to systematically eliminate known solutions from consideration.
+{ Finding multiple solutions to nonlinear PDEs such as the Allen-Cahn or the Yamabe equation has been previously studied in \cite{deflation}, where an abstract deflated Newton method in Banach spaces was proposed.
+The same method has been applied for bifurcation analysis in \cite{deflation_2}.} The standard Newton's method is combined with a deflation technique to systematically eliminate known solutions from consideration.
 The PDE residual is iteratively modified so that the roots of the deflated operator coincide with the remaining unknown solutions.
 The deflation operator is constructed using a shifted exponential-norm deflation operator.
 The derivative of the deflated residual, required for Newton's method, is efficiently computed using a recursive formula.
 The deflation loop continues until the root-finding procedure diverges for a given deflated operator and initial guess.
 This algorithm yields a complete taxonomy of the equilibrium points of the system, for which we formulate an optimal stabilization problem.